 Dr Krmickova advises that one of the biggest challenges, in the IVF process, is choosing which embryo has the highest implantation potential.
 Across the fertility field, various selection criteria and morphological parameters have been devised which help assess the quality of each embryo, these include; Pronuclear (PN) scoring, fragmentation, and how the cells are dividing.
 Embryologists are then able to use this knowledge to predict which embryo is most likely to have the best developmental potential.

-Day three transfers also increase the risk of selecting incompetent embryos too; what is indicated after just 72 hours of development doesn’t always provide embryologists with the correct information.
+Day 3 embryo transfers also increase the risk of selecting incompetent embryos too; what is indicated after just 72 hours of development doesn’t always provide embryologists with the correct information.
 Embryonic quality, at cleaver (up to day-three) stage, is not a clear predictor for pregnancy success, this is due to the fact that, on average, around 50% of all cleaver stage embryos will never even reach the blastocyst stage.
 Five-day transfers truly represent the strictest form of embryo selection, with the most certain predictions.

 When looking at embryonic health, the parameters which suggest a poorer quality include; more than 20% of fragmentation, embryos which are either too slow or too quick in cleaving and those with uneven blastomeres (a type of cell produced by cleavage division).
 Embryologists use these as a guide to help with the selection process.
 However, Dr Krmickova explains that even embryos displaying poor quality traits, at day three, may have the potential to continue cultivating well, going on to become blastocysts that are suitable for either transfer or vitrification.